 The sclerotia germinate in moist soil and either directly infect roots via mycelium or produce air-borne spores which infect the above ground parts of the plant.
 Once established, the fungus rapidly moves to adjacent healthier tissue.
 Within a few days of infection, plants start to wither then die.

-Sclerotia (survival bodies) formed on infected plants enable the fungus to survive several years.
+Sclerotia (survival bodies) formed on infected plants enable the fungus to survive several years in the soil.
 Individual seeds can be contaminated with the fungus and/or sclerotia may be present in the seed sample.
 Sclerotia can remain viable in the soil for up to eight years.

 Soil-borne sclerotia are the most important infection source for establishing disease in following crops and seasons.
 Seeds infected with Sclerotinia can be the cause of disease establishment in otherwise Sclerotinia-free areas.